Force over Distance: Chapter 42

 “Oh give over.
 I’m not fuckin’ charming.”
 Rush looked insulted.
 “I’m sure Colonel Young’ll confirm that for you.”

-“You’re not going to remember this, right?”
+“You’re not gonna remember this, right?”
 Young asked Rush.

 “No,” Rush said guardedly.

-“He’s charming as hell,” Young said.
+“He’s charming as hell,” Young muttered.
 “I can barely stand it.”

 Rush stared at the grass, tried not to smile, and said, “Oh god.”

-“Nick,” Riley said gently.
-“If you successfully traverse a brane collision, what will you do?”
+“Nick,” Riley said, “if you traverse a brane collision, what will you do?”

 “What does that mean to you?”